ebabel-eu/react-login/README.md

 - Treeshake react-login.js so it's smaller than 34k and only contains code that's really needed.
 - Look at this [cool react-login](https://www.npmjs.com/package/react-modal-login) component for inspiration.
 - Also look at this article about [React forms](https://medium.com/@rossbulat/an-introduction-to-using-form-elements-in-react-3778042ff334)
-- Add an animated gif (or better) to show how ReactLogin works.
+- Add an animated gif (or better, a youtube video?) to show how ReactLogin works.
 - If there is no react-login.js build at all, the copy to demo will fail, but work on a second run (low priority fix).
 - Make the usage of the API default [http verbs more RESTfull](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods).